Bryan Harsin: Arkansas State

 Harsin became the 29th head coach at Arkansas State University in Jonesboro on December 12, 2012, succeeding Gus Malzahn, who left for Auburn after just one season.
 Because Malzahn and his predecessor Hugh Freeze left after just one season in Jonesboro, Harsin's contract at Arkansas State included a $1.75 million buyout clause.

 Harsin led the Red Wolves to a 7–5 regular season record in 2013 and a share of the Sun Belt Conference title with a 5–2 record.
 The Red Wolves earned a berth in the 2014 GoDaddy Bowl against Ball State on January 5, a 23–20 victory.

-Return to Boise State
+Boise State (second stint)

 Harsin returned to Boise State as head coach on December 11, 2013.
 He replaced his mentor Petersen, who left for the University of Washington in Seattle.
 In his first season at the helm, he led his team to a win at the Mountain West Championship against Fresno State 28–14, and earned a spot in the Fiesta Bowl against Arizona.
 The Broncos won the Fiesta Bowl 38–30, and Harsin won 12 games in his first season.
 Harsin led the Broncos to 10+ wins in 5 out of his 7 seasons.